Main Campus - Oakland, CA

-Other University administrative offices are located in the Peralta Pavilion on the second floor, including offices of the President and Academic Vice President and Provost, Vice President for Finance and Administration, Registrar, Development and Alumni Affairs, and the Bookstore.
+Other University administrative offices are located in the Peralta Pavilion on the second floor, including offices of the President and Academic Vice President and Provost, Vice President for Finance and Administration, Registrar, and the Bookstore.
 The Departments of Physical Therapy, Occupational Therapy, Physician Assistant, and California School of Podiatric Medicine are located on the third and fourth floors of the Peralta Pavilion.

 The Health Sciences Simulations Center (HSSC) is located on the Ground Level of the Peralta Pavilion.